How to Create a Perfect Business Dashboard With Scoro

 Team dashboard – every business department or project team can create a KPI dashboard that’s shared with chosen team members.
 The team dashboard can include data about worked hours, completed projects, upcoming meetings, etc. Whatever you’d like to share with your team.

 User dashboard – yeah, that’s exactly what you think it is.
-In Scoro, every single user can create a personal dashboard and customize it to their liking.
+In Scoro, every single user can create a personal dashboard and customise it to their liking.
 A user dashboard can display information about their specific work tasks, upcoming meetings, task lists, work performance, etc.

 KPI dashboards can also be created according to their purpose.
 For example, companies often create sales dashboards, marketing dashboards, project management dashboards, etc. You can do it as well!